sebastian-software/readable-code/readme.md

 - `node`: Prevents usage of deprecated features and other checks when developing NodeJS based apps.
 - `promise`: Checks for correctly working with Promises.
 - `react`: React specific checks for requiring specific structures of classes + preferring functional patterns.
 - `security`: Checks for security issues in e.g. RegExps.
-(Disabled right now)

 ### Prettier ([Project](https://github.com/prettier/prettier))